Skip to content

 +

 Single-incident trauma can resolve in 8–15 sessions with EMDR.
-Complex trauma (childhood, chronic, relational) often takes longer — a year or more.
+Complex trauma (childhood, chronic, relational) typically takes longer, often a year or more, because there are many layers and the protective system has been in place for decades.
 We'll be honest about timeframes once we understand what you're working on.

 Who on your team specializes in trauma?